bigprof-software/appgini-docs/pages/working-with-projects/media-tab.md

 # The Media Tab

-This tab allows you to configure your field to be displayed as a web-link, an image, a file, a google map or even a YouTube video.
+This tab allows you to configure your field to be displayed as a web-link, an image, a file, a Google map or even a YouTube video.

 ## Link option